alukin/EasyCrypt/README.md

 ### How do I get set up? ###

 * Java requirements: JDK 11 or up to 16 for pure Java usage.
-GraalVM 20.0.3 or later for C++ and JavaScript wrappers.
+GraalVM 20.0.3 or later for native image builds
-* Maven 3.6.0 or later
-* BouncyCastle crypto library ( loaded authmatically as Maven dependency)
-* JavaScript: NodeJS v.14 or later
-* C/C++: gcc v.10 or LLVM CLang v.10 or later,  CMake 3.8.0 or later

 ### Experimantal stuff